top of page

 Splinting

 Fractures, dislocations, tendon injuries, and some lacerations may be treated by splinting part of the finger or even the whole hand or wrist.
-This splinting allows the tissues to rest and therefore heal faster.
+This splinting allows the tissues to rest and, therefore, heal faster.

 Antibiotics